psychicbologna/recipeak-api/README.md

 To update, `npm run devlog`

+### 2019-10-18

+- Finally happy with data structure.

+### 2019-10-17

+- Made a 'public' column on recipes and changed the GET /recipes route so that only public recipes will be displayed.
+Added users and relation to recipes, updated seeds.
+Sketching out authorization.

 ### 2019-10-16

 - Migrating users in, kept separate from authors.
 Beginning to work in protected endpoints as well.
 Testing is working out okay.
 Interval function?
 Also added a log script to update README.md, will maybe add more for other sections of this file. //TODO //TODO //TODO